-- 9.4 The Independent panel will decide one of the following: - Uphold the governing board's decision - Recommend that the governing board reconsiders reinstatement - Quash the governing board's decision and direct that they reconsider reinstatement (only when the decision is judged to be flawed)
+The Independent panel will decide one of the following:

+- Uphold the governing board's decision - Recommend that the governing board reconsiders reinstatement - Quash the governing board's decision and direct that they reconsider reinstatement (only when the decision is judged to be flawed)

 The panel's decision can be decided on a majority vote.
-In the case if a tied decision, the chair has the casting vote.
+In the case of a tied decision, the chair has the casting vote.

-School's registers
+8. School's registers

-10.1 A student's name will be removed from the school's admission register if:
+A student's name will be removed from the school's admission register if: